 1. Cut baby potato into half and soak in water for 15-20 minutes.

-4. Transfer potatoes to a piping hot baking tray and spread them in to a single.
+4. Transfer potatoes to a piping hot baking sheet and spread them into a single.

 5. Keep potatoes cut side facing down.
 Cook in preheated oven for 20 minutes.

-7. After 20 minutes, remove the tray from oven.
+7. After 20 minutes, remove the tray from the oven.

-8. Combine oil and garlic, drizzle all over potatoes.
+8. Combine oil and garlic and drizzle all over potatoes.

-9. Flip the potatoes and return the tray to oven and cook for another 20 minutes.
+9. Flip the potatoes and return the tray to the oven and cook for another 20 minutes.

-10. Crispy roasted baby potatoes with nice golden colour.
+10. Crispy outer with fork-tender inside oven-roasted baby potatoes with a nice golden colour is ready to enjoy.

 Enjoy piping hot and utterly delicious rosemary roasted potatoes with any main meal of your choice.